oliverc1623/ceriad/nautilus-files/README.md

 ## CARLA Installation Instructions

 #### Disclaimer
-When installing Carla use the persistent value path `cd ../../mnt/persistent/` from the terminal, to have your data present whenever you port-forward the pod.
+When installing Carla use the persistent volume path `cd ../../mnt/persistent/` from the terminal, to have your data present whenever you port-forward the pod.
 If you don't do that, then you may lose your data every time you stop your connection.
+Note that is it not recommended to install Carla directly on the PCV - install Carla in your home directory for best performance.

+### Bash Script Way

+#### 1. Run the bash script, install_carla.sh

+You might need to run `chmod +x install_carla.sh` first if it is not executable.
+After, run `./install_carla.sh`.

+### Manual Way

 #### 1. Install Miniconda
 - https://docs.anaconda.com/free/miniconda/#quick-command-line-install